danielstocks/react-sortable/README.md

 - **items** (array of data being sorted)
 - **outline** (string "list" or "grid")
 - **sortId** (number index of item)

-#### Changing the wrapping tag

-By default it will wrap the item component in &lt;div/&gt;&lt;div/&gt;, but you can change it by passing second argument to Sortable function.

-For example in HTML tables you can use:

-`var SortableListItem = Sortable(ListItem, 'tr');`

 ## Differentces from [react-dnd](http://gaearon.github.io/react-dnd) [sortable](http://gaearon.github.io/react-dnd/examples-sortable-simple.html)